• intracerebral hemorrhage accounts for 10-20% of all strokes

 ICH prevention

-• long-term blood pressure (BP) treatment is required in all ICH patients (AHA/ASA 2022 1/B-R)
+• long-term precise blood pressure (BP) control is required in all ICH patients (AHA/ASA 2022 1/B-R)

 Content available only for logged-in subscribers (registration will be available soon)

-• there is not enough evidence to discontinue the hypolipidemic therapy (AHA/ASA 2015 IIb/C)
+• there is no strong evidence to discontinue the hypolipidemic therapy after ICH

 • in patients with spontaneous ICH, regular long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) is potentially harmful because of the increased risk of ICH (AHA/ASA 2022 3/B-NR)